arihant15/Twitter-API-Mgmt-Gateway/README.md

 Pre-Requisite to Run App:

-1. Twitter Application created
+1. Twitter Application created.

-2. Apache Tomcat
+2. Apache Tomcat.

-3. A browser that supports iframes
+3. A browser that supports iframes.

 Instructions to Run: